 After this [the assassination of Commodus] there occurred most violent wars and civil strife.
 I was inspired to write an account of these struggles by the following incident.
 I had written and published a little book about the dreams and portents which gave [Septimius] Severus reason to hope for the imperial power; and he, after reading the copy I sent him, wrote me a long and complimentary acknowledgment.
 This letter I received about nightfall, and soon after fell asleep; and in my dreams the Divine Power commanded me to write history.
 Thus it was that I came to write the narrative with which I am at this moment concerned.
 And inasmuch as it won the high approval, not only of others, but, in particular, of Severus himself, I then conceived a desire to compile a record of everything else that concerned the Romans.
 Therefore, I decided to leave the first treatise no longer as a separate composition, but to incorporate it in this present history, in order that in a single work I might write down and leave behind me a record of everything from the beginning down to the point that shall seem best to Fortune.
 This goddess gives me strength to continue my history when I become timid and disposed to shrink from it; when I grow weary and would resign the task, she wins me back by sending dreams; she inspires me with fair hopes that future time will permit my history to survive and never dim its lustre; she, it seems, has fallen to my lot as guardian of the course of my life, and therefore I have dedicated myself to her.
 I spent ten years in collecting all the achievements of the Romans from the beginning down to the death of Severus [i.e. 211], and twelve years more in composing my work.
 As for subsequent events, they also shall be recorded, down to whatever point it shall be permitted me.Roman History (Epitome, Xiphilinus) LXXIII, 23

-The History originally consisted of eighty books.
-Today, only the section from Book XXXVI to Book LX (inclusive) remains, more or less, intact.
+The History originally comprised eighty books.
+Only the section from Book XXXVI to Book LX (inclusive, covering the period 68 BC–46 AD) has survived, more or less, complete.
+Book LXXVIII and the beginning of Book LXXIX survive in part.
 The rest exists as fragments (excerpts), and in abridged versions of some sections – known as the Epitomes – from two Byzantine historians:

 - John Zonaras, who, in the early-12th century, incorporated a considerable quantity of Dio’s work in his historical compendium, Epitome of Histories.
 This is particularly important for Books I to XXI.